Carleton-SCI/OHLG/README.md

 # Licensing
 BSD 3-Clause Clear License
-Copyright (c) 2025 Secure Cryptographic Implementations lab (SCI-lab), Carleton University This software is built in and on top of Zama's TFHE implementation, for which the license is retained in the thfe-rs directory as is.
+Copyright (c) 2025 Secure Cryptographic Implementations lab (SCI-lab), Carleton University.
+This software is built in and on top of Zama's TFHE implementation, for which the license is retained in the thfe-rs directory as is.